 How to determine which plugins to deactivate.

-If you have the PRO version, click on the Plugin icon to have an automatic suggestion of the unused plugins.
+If you have the PRO version, click on the Plugin icon to get an automatic suggestion of the unused plugins.

-If you only have the free version, you should understand which plugin is needed.
+If you only have the free version, you need to understand which plugins are needed.

-First of all, deactivate on the frontend all plugins that work only in the backend (for images optimization, website migration, database optimization, backups, and so on).
+First, deactivate on the frontend all plugins that work only in the backend (for image optimization, website migration, database optimization, backups, etc.).

 Consider all the plugins that you are sure you don’t need on every page.

-If e.g. you have Contact Form 7 and you have only a contact form on your contact page, you can surely disable it on all other pages.
+For example, if you have Contact Form 7 and a contact form only on your contact page, you can safely disable it on all other pages.

-If you have only a slider on your homepage, disable Revolution Slider without doubts on all pages but not the homepage, and so on.
+If you have only a slider on your homepage, disable Revolution Slider on all pages except the homepage, and so on.

 Then you will have some pages where you are not completely sure.